chimera-linux/cports/Packaging.md

 Alternatively, scripts may be provided as a part of the template using the `scripts` field.
 If both file and in-template scripts are provided, it is an error.

+When using files for scripts, you must declare them in the `scripts` field too, using the `True` value, except for triggers, which are already declared by specifying their trigger paths.
+Having a file present but not declaring it is an error.
+Additionally, declaring a file and not having the file present is also an error.

 Hooks get passed the new or current package version as the first argument, as well as the old version as a second argument where this